 Our customers pay a fixed monthly fee for our Compression Operations similar to midstream "take-or-pay contracts."
 The majority of our contracts include an annual inflation adjustment to the monthly fee based on a series of the producer price index.
 Generally, we bill for our Compression Operations on the 15th day of a month for the following month's Compression Operations (i.e., pre-billed).
 Payments are generally due within 30 days of the invoice date.
 If Compression Operations are provided for a partial month, the monthly fee is pro-rated that month and is invoiced "due on receipt."
 We are generally responsible for the costs and expenses associated with operation and maintenance of our equipment, although certain fees and expenses are the responsibility of our customers under the terms of our contracts.
 For example, fuel gas necessary to operate our compression equipment is provided by our customers without cost to us.
-Further, ad valorem or business personal property taxes assessed on our compression equipment are generally responsible for any damage to our compression equipment caused by contaminants or liquid carryover in the compressed gas stream or inferior fuel gas.
+Further, ad valorem or business personal property taxes assessed on our compression equipment are generally reimbursed by our customers, as well as any sales tax related to our Compression Operations.
+Additionally, our customers are typically responsible for any damage to our compression equipment caused by contaminants or liquid carryover in the compressed gas stream or inferior fuel gas.